Carlos-Fuentes-UCO/patho-variants-app/public/copia app.js 14-07-2025.txt

 import React, { useState, useCallback } from 'react';
+// import * as ReactDOM from 'react-dom'; // Removed as it's not directly used in App component

 // Utility function for lstrip (moved from String.prototype) const lstripString = (str, chars) => {